You can tell The A Word is a great drama because it makes you want to yell at the TV.

 Not because it’s boring or badly written – quite the opposite.
 The family tension is so believable, the characters so true to life, that you feel compelled to wade in on the arguments as if it were your own flesh and blood sniping at each other.

-Marvellous writer Peter Bowker’s new Tuesday night series has the difficult subject of five-year-old Joe’s autism at its core, but the story is just as much about adults trying, and often failing, to communicate without tearing each other’s heads off.
+Marvellous writer Peter Bowker’s series has the difficult subject of five-year-old Joe’s autism at its core, but the story is just as much about adults trying, and often failing, to communicate without tearing each other’s heads off.
 And Lord knows, we’ve all got experience of that.

 Of course, what most of us don’t have is the experience of a child with autism.
 The A Word is clever at showing some aspects of the condition and its impact without trying to be all-encompassing.
 As someone with an autistic family member, I think Bowker’s drama offers an insight into it, without suggesting that this is what all kids with autism are like.
 And just as in real life, there are myriad good and bad moments alongside each other.
 One minute Joe is singing songs — and the next he’s slapped his dad round the face.